Preparing garments for sublimation is time-consuming and challenging, especially for dark clothes.

 Although or how to guide has taught you how to bleach shirts after the sublimation printing process has been finished, and you can perform this action before too.

-When you decide to bleach spray shirts, it doesn’t matter when the action will take place, and you can perform the whole bleaching process before you put the shirt in a sublimation printer.
+When you decide to bleach spray shirts, it doesn’t matter when the action will take place.
+You can perform the whole bleaching process before you put the shirt in a sublimation printer.

-However, most people prefer bleaching shirts after the sublimation process has been done because they see where the sublimation design is, and it is easier for them to bleach everything precisely.
+However, most people prefer bleaching shirts after the sublimation process.
+They see where the sublimation design is, and it is easier for them to bleach precisely.

 If you don’t know how big your sublimation design will end up being and where exactly you will put it, it is best to wait and bleach the shirt after this process has been finished.